-- ITD/HH support is based on the Auditory-Verbal Method unless requested otherwise, and is available from Junior Kindergarten through Grade 12.
-Program includes development of speech, language, auditory skills and support of the Ontario Curriculum - Specialized Classes for the D/HH use sign language (ASL) and English to deliver the Ontario Curriculum, with modifications as required.
-There is one class at the elementary level for JK to Grade 8 students.
+- ITD/HH support is based on the Auditory-Verbal Method unless requested otherwise, and is available from K to 12.
+Program includes development of speech, language, auditory skills and support of the Ontario Curriculum; - Specialized Classes for the D/HH use sign language (ASL) and English to deliver the Ontario Curriculum, with modifications as required.
+There is one class at the elementary level for JK to grade 8 students and one at the secondary level for students in grade 9 to 12.
 The program includes the development of receptive and expressive language skills.
 For most students, integration into regular classrooms and school activities is considered to be an essential part of this program - An IEP is developed for each student with specific learning expectations.
 This plan, which is developed collaboratively with parent(s)/guardian(s), is based on, and modified by, the results of continuous assessment

-- Assessment and evaluation are on-going throughout the year and may include informal checklists, standardized testing, teacher observation, and language checklists.
+- Assessment and evaluation are ongoing throughout the year and may include informal checklists, standardized testing, teacher observation, and language checklists.
 OCDSB report cards and IEPs formally record the student's progress - The progress of a student who has been identified as an exceptional pupil and has a placement is formally reviewed on an annual basis through the IPRC process